moov-io/watchman/docs/using-watchman.md

 Watchman downloads and refreshes lists on `DATA_REFRESH_INTERVAL` (default 12h). `GET /v2/listinfo` is the freshness check for ops and exams.

 Add internal lists with [ingest](/watchman/ingest/) (`POST /v2/ingest/{fileType}`).
-Search of an ingested-only source scores the first 1,000 rows and does not use the name-token index.
-OpenSanctions Senzing files loaded as lists via [config](/watchman/config/#open-sanctions) are first-class in the in-memory corpus.
+Ingested rows join the in-memory search index (all rows; a checksum avoids a full table scan on every search).
+OpenSanctions Senzing files loaded as lists via [config](/watchman/config/#open-sanctions) are also first-class in that corpus.

 ## Addresses and geocoding